-Agriculture Secretary Tom Vilsack announced the investment of $26.6 million by the U.S. Department of Agriculture (USDA) into 45 projects that will spur innovative conservation initiatives on both rural and urban farms across the country.
+Agriculture Secretary Tom Vilsack announced the investment of $26.6 million by the United States Department of Agriculture (USDA) into 45 projects that will spur innovative conservation initiatives on both rural and urban farms across the country.
 The University of Hawaiʻi at Mānoa Water Resources Research Center (WRRC) received nearly $1 million of this funding to conduct a three-year research project focusing on developing optimal irrigation strategies in farmlands throughout Hawaiʻi, Guam and American Samoa.

 Forty-five projects were selected from three focus areas—improving water quality, advancing the conservation finance aspect of environmental markets and boosting the number of historically underserved, new and beginning and military veteran producers.
 The WRRC project aims to benefit the historically underserved population by conserving limited water resources and enhancing farm productivity across diverse climates in the Pacific Islands.

 To help accomplish this task, WRRC will modify a highly successful online tool that was developed for California and expand on it for climates, soil types and crops in the Pacific Islands.
 By the end of the project WRRC aims to have:

 - developed a weather-based irrigation scheduling system that improves water use efficiency for selected vegetable crops

 - designed an online tool to enable real-time irrigation scheduling on a field-by-field basis

 - implemented an outreach program targeting farmers and other agriculture professionals to enhance their awareness to adopt an irrigation management strategy